yoadsn/TonguesPlugin/README.md

 - Redirects global chat to the **talk** command by default
 - Allows to "talk" to a specific player or all players (requires permissions)
 - Allows definition of player groups, and sending chat messages to these groups
+- Alloes listening to all chats taking place on the server

 ##Installation
 - Drop the JAR in the plugins folder